bmaest/Inventory-Management-Website/README.md

 ## Features
 - **Product Management**: Add, update, and remove products from the inventory.
-- **Stock Tracking**: Monitor stock levels and receive alerts when supplies are low.
 - **Order Processing**: Handle purchase orders and sales transactions.

 ## Technologies Used